SFTtech/openage/doc/ideas/ai.md

  * The C++ engine triggers python AI functions when desired events occur
  * The AI then can trigger actions on the controllable units
  * Periodically (1 Hz?), the AI gets ticked to allow event independent decisions
+ * Get the AI its own dedicated thread

 ### Event types